Clontarf, Dublin: Etymology

-The name Cluain Tarbh means "meadow of the bull", cluain being "meadow" and tarbh meaning "bull" in Irish.
+The name Cluain Tarbh means "pasture/meadow of (the) bulls", cluain being "meadow" and tarbh meaning "of bulls" in Irish.
+The name is often rendered as "The Meadow of the Bull".

 Geography

 Clontarf is on the northern side of Dublin city, northeast of the city centre, along the coast.
 It is bounded to the west and south by Fairview Park and the suburb of Marino, to the north by the suburbs of Killester and Artane and to the northeast by Saint Anne's Park and the suburb of Raheny.
 The southern boundary of Clontarf lies on one side of the estuary of one of Dublin's three main rivers, the River Tolka.
 The Wad River, another of Dublin's secondary watercourses, joins the Tolka estuary right at the city end of Clontarf's coastline, while the Naniken River runs through St. Anne's Park and reaches the sea at the Raheny end of the district, its mouth marking the civil parish boundary between Clontarf and Raheny.
 The district is fairly level, rising slightly inland.

 Bull Island – sometimes the North Bull Island to distinguish it from the sandbank of the South Bull – is also shared with Raheny.
 It is connected to Clontarf at its northern end by a historic wooden bridge, in the locality of Dollymount.
 While most of the island is city property, the (North) Bull Wall and breakwater, related road and path, and the Bull (Wooden) Bridge belong to the Dublin Port Company and are closed for a day each year to assert this.
 At the end of the breakwater is a statue of Our Lady, Star of the Sea (Réalt na Mara), erected to watch over mariners and dockworkers.

-Clontarf is a civil parish in the ancient barony of Coolock, in turn comprising multiple townlands.
+Clontarf is a civil parish in the ancient barony of Coolock, in turn, comprising multiple townlands.